Czech Republic profile - Leaders

 In his younger days, Mr Zeman was dismissed from various posts because of his criticism of the Communist system's economic failings, and played a prominent part in the Civic Forum movement that helped oust the pro-Soviet government in 1989.

 He rose to be Social Democratic prime minister in 1998-2002, but quit the party after his presidential election humiliation the following year.
-He now leads the small social-democratic Party of Civic Rights, which has two senators but no representatives in the lower chamber of the Czech parliament.
+He is now the honorary chairman of the small centre-left Party of Civic Rights, which has two senators but no representatives in the lower chamber of the Czech parliament.